-THE SISTER SERVANTS OF THE VISITATION
+THE SISTERS SERVANTS OF THE VISITATION

 MISSION AID BATO

 The Congregation of the Sister Servants of the Visitation Foundation Incorporated is an international missionary Congregation, founded in 1978 by Mother Vincenza Minet in Assisi, Italy.
-It is a young Congregation, and at present serving on five Continents: Europe, South America, Asia, Africa, and Australia.
+It is a young Congregation, and at present serving on five Continents: Europe, South America, Asia, Africa, and Oceania.
 The Charism of the Congregation is to renew the visit of Our Lord to humanity; to live and transmit to others, like Mary, the joy of salvation to all and to serve, with particular care, the most vulnerable and the most needy.

 Where the SSVFI Congregation is present, the Sisters commit their lives to caring assistance for the sick, special needs children, and impoverished individuals and families whom God brings to their door.